Radio Spectral Energy Distribution of Low-$z$ Metal Poor Extreme Starburst Galaxies: Novel insights on the escape of ionizing photons: Results

+\revtexts{We find that the observed \rcsed{s} shown as blue points and red arrows in Figures \ref{fig: BB13 bayes rado-sed fit} - \ref{fig: J1355 bayes rado-sed fit} have a flat spectral index between 6-15 GHz for most sources, with some sources (J1032+4919 and \bbten{}) showing evidence for a turnover at lower frequencies.} \bbten{} is the only source in our sample which shows a fairly steep ($\alpha \approx -1.0$) below 6 GHz to up to $\sim 1$ GHz.
+Between 1 GHz - 150 MHz range it shows evidence for a turnover (or flattening).
 The presence of a strong turnover at lower frequencies in the radio spectrum of star-forming galaxies can be a signature of free-free absorption (FFA)\footnote{Synchrotron self-absorption (SSA) can also lead to low-frequency turnovers.
 However, the brightness temperature (T$_b$) of our sources is too small ($\leq 100$ K) for SSA to be significant at GHz frequency range, which will require an extremely high T$_b \approx 10^{12}$ K \citep{Condon_16_essential_RA}.}.
-The radio spectrum can show such a turnover at GHz frequencies due to a high emission measure (EM), owing to high ionised gas density \citepalias{Hunt04}. \sbs{}, a nearby low-metallicity starburst, also shows such a turnover but at a slightly lower frequency of $\sim 1.5$ GHz, although at higher frequencies it is relatively steeper than \xsfg{s} in our sample \citepalias{Hunt04}.
+The radio spectrum can show such a turnover at GHz frequencies due to a high emission measure (EM), owing to high ionised gas density \citepalias{Hunt04}.
+Such physical conditions are typical of \xsfg{s} \citep{Izotov20-diverseLyA, Izotov24-LyA-metalpoor}. \sbs{}, a nearby low-metallicity starburst, also shows such a turnover but at a slightly lower frequency of $\sim 1.5$ GHz, although at higher frequencies it is relatively steeper than in xSFGs from our sample \citepalias{Hunt04}.
+In general, the radio spectra can be flattened due to a change in the dominant cosmic-ray cooling \citep{Hummel91, Chyzy18}, however it cannot explain a complete turnover (positive spectral index) in the radio spectra.